Pseudo-Hamiltonian neural networks for learning partial differential equations: Numerical experiments

 which can be written on the form \eqref{eq:pdeclassspef} with $A = 1- \frac{\partial^2}{\partial x^2}$, $S = \frac{\partial}{\partial x}$ and $R=0$.
 This requires

 As for the KdV--Burgers equation, we train the model on a forced system starting with a two-soliton initial condition.
 In this case, the initial states are given by

-i.e.\ two waves of amplitude $3(c_1-1)$ and $3(c_2-1)$ centered at $d_1 P$ and $d_2 P$, where $c_1, c_2$ and $d_1, d_2$ are randomly drawn from the uniform distributions $\mathcal{U}(1, 4)$ and $\mathcal{U}(0, 1)$ respectively, and with periodicity imposed on $[0,P]$.
+i.e.\ two waves of amplitude $3(c_1-1)$ and $3(c_2-1)$ centered at $d_1 P$ and $d_2 P$, where $c_1, c_2$ and $d_1, d_2$ are randomly drawn from the uniform distributions $\mathcal{U}(1, 4)$ and $\mathcal{U}(0, 1)$ respectively, and with periodicity imposed on $\Omega = [0,P]$.
 We set $P=50$ in the numerical experiments.
 Furthermore, we let

 In addition to the three models described in the introduction of this section, we also test a model that is identical to the most general PHNN model except that it does not include a dissipation term.
 We do this because it is not clearly defined whether or how \eqref{eq:ch_fut} should be separated into a term that is constantly dissipative and one that is not.
 The most general model does learn that the system has a non-zero dissipative term; however, this term added to the learned force term is close to the ground truth force term.
 This is due to a leakage of a term $\alpha u$ for some random constant $\alpha$ between the terms, similar to the constant leakage described in Section \ref{sec:leakage}, so that we learn an approximated integral $\hat{\mathcal{V}}_\theta = \alpha \frac{\Delta x}{2} \sum_{i=0}^M u_i^2$ with $\hat{R}_\theta^{[3]} = I$ and a corresponding external force $\hat{f}_\theta = (\frac{1}{20}\sin{(t)}+\alpha) u$.
-This leakage could be combatted by regularization, i.e.\ by penalizing the mean absolute value of the dissipation term, but we decided against doing that and instead opted to learn also a model without the dissipation term.
+This leakage could be combatted by regularization, i.e.\ by penalizing the mean absolute value of the dissipation term.
+We do not do that in the numerical experiments presented here, but instead opt to also learn a model without the dissipation term and compare to this.